WTVQ—Lexington, Ky.—June 30, 2008

 The robot-guided surgery, called MAKOplasty, is currently only available at a limited number of hospitals, including Hospital for Special Surgery in New York.

-Watch this story as it appeared on WKOW-TV in Madison, Wisc.
+This story originally appeared on WKOW-TV in Madison, WI.

 212.606.1197